Stratification theorems for exponential sums in families: Introduction

-holds, and moreover, the integers~$N$ and~$C$ are bounded in terms of $(n,d,r,\delta)$, and the height of~$\mcX$ is bounded in terms of the height of~$V$. \end{theorem}
+holds.
+The integer~$C$ is bounded in terms of $(n,d,r,\delta)$, the integer~$N$ is bounded in terms of $(n,d,r,\delta)$ and $\log(N)$ is bounded in terms of $(n,d,r,\delta)$ and linearly in terms of the height of~$V$, and the height of~$\mcX$ is bounded linearly in terms of the height of~$V$. \end{theorem}

 This statement uses Theorem~\ref{th-general-kl}.
 One can similarly exploit Theorem~\ref{th-general-kl-trace}, and this is indeed what is needed for the work of Bonolis, Pierce and Woo.
-Since a general statement would be quite involved, we will record this particular special case in Theorem~\ref{th-quantitative-bpw} below.
+Since a general statement would be quite involved, we will only record the particular special case needed for~\cite{bpw} in Theorem~\ref{th-quantitative-bpw} below.